-Plan your trip using travel smart hints for Australian travellers from the Australian Department of Foreign Affairs and Trade.
+Plan your trip using travel smart hints for Australian travellers.
 Issued free with your passport and available for download.

 Whatever your age and destination, properly preparing before you leave and staying in good health while travelling can help you to have a happy and enjoyable trip.
-Includes travel tips, health information and a downloadable booklet.
+Includes travel tips and health information.

 Only the countries you plan to visit can provide up-to-date information about their visa requirements.
 Provides links to visa information for some countries Australians visit frequently and links to foreign embassies and consulates in Australia.